gpoore/codebraid/README.md

 printing, and plotting opens a separate image window or displays an image inline.
 Such output is absent in Codebraid unless it is also produced when code is executed as a script rather than in an interactive session.
-The `.cb.expr` command is provided for when an inline string representation of a variable is desired.
+The `.cb-expr` command is provided for when an inline string representation of a variable is desired.

 An option for interactive-style code execution with the built-in system is planned for a future release.
-In the meantime, many interactive-style features are available between the `.cb.expr` command and Jupyter kernels.
+In the meantime, many interactive-style features are available between the `.cb-expr` command and Jupyter kernels.

 When code is executed with a Jupyter kernel, the default output will be equivalent to executing it in a Jupyter notebook.
 Rich output such plots, images, and LaTeX math will be displayed automatically by default.
 This can be customized by using the `show` and `hide` options.

+All classes for making code executable are listed below.
+These all have the form `.cb-<command>`.
+Classes with the form `.cb.<command>` (period rather than hyphen) are supported for Pandoc Markdown (`--from markdown`), but not for `commonmark_x` since it has a more restricted class syntax.
+The forms shown below (`.cb-<command>`) should be preferred for compatibility across Markdown variants supported by Pandoc.

-* `.cb.code` — Insert code verbatim, but do not run it.
+* `.cb-code` — Insert code verbatim, but do not run it.
 This is primarily useful when combined with other features like naming and then copying code chunks.

-* `.cb.expr` — Evaluate an expression and interpret the result as Markdown.
+* `.cb-expr` — Evaluate an expression and interpret the result as Markdown.
   Only works with inline code.
 This is not currently compatible with Jupyter kernels.

-* `.cb.nb` — Execute code in notebook mode.
-For inline code, this is equivalent to `.cb.expr` with verbatim output unless a Jupyter kernel is used, in which case rich output like plots or LaTeX will be displayed.
+* `.cb-nb` — Execute code in notebook mode.
+For inline code, this is equivalent to `.cb-expr` with verbatim output unless a Jupyter kernel is used, in which case rich output like plots or LaTeX will be displayed.
 For code blocks, this inserts the code verbatim, followed by any printed output (stdout) verbatim.
 If stderr exists, it is also inserted verbatim.
 When a Jupyter kernel is used, rich output like plots or LaTeX is also displayed.

-* `.cb.paste` — Insert code and/or output copied from one or more named code chunks.
+* `.cb-paste` — Insert code and/or output copied from one or more named code chunks.
 The `copy` keyword is used to specify chunks to be copied.
 This does not execute any code.
 Unless `show` is specified, display options are inherited from the first copied code chunk.